lcurry/camel-webhdfs/README.md

 =====================
 In general, all messages that belong to the same message group will get written to the same file.
 There are, however, limits on the number of messages that will be written to a single file.
-It would not make sense to write all messages to the same file because that file would grow too large.
+It would not make sense to write an unlimited number of messages to the same file because that file would grow too large.
 The completion condition will determine how files get broken up into reasonable size files that make sense for your environment.
 The values on these limits are configurable.
 You can control the frequency and size of files that the component writes into Hadoop by configuring values for completion conditions.
-The component will continue to append all messages belonging to the same message group, until either one of the

-following two completion conditions occur.
+The component will continue to append all messages belonging to the same message group, until either one of the following two completion conditions occur.

 * aggregationTimeout – This configures the amount of time, in milliseconds, that a message group will remain active.
 The time measures idle time (no messages arrive.)
 Whenever a message arrives for a given message group, the timer starts over for that particular message group.
 If the timeout ever expires for a message group, the file will be written and no further messages will be appended to that file.